 Planning a trip to the Big Easy and wondering where to stay in New Orleans?
 We’ve visited the city a few times and have always stayed in a different neighborhood to get a feel for the city.
 From the French Quarter to the CBD, these are the best neighborhoods to stay in New Orleans to make the most of your trip.

-New Orleans has always held a layer of intrigue among those living in the United States.
-An intrigue that has grown internationally, making the city of the top tourist destinations in the country.
+Crescent City has always held a layer of intrigue among those living in the United States.
+An intrigue that has grown internationally, making New Orleans one of the top tourist destinations in the country.

-Bourbon Street and the French Quarter stoke the majority of this fascination.
+Bourbon Street and the French Quarter stoke the majority of this fascination and are great places to stay in New Orleans for first-time visitors and those seeking nightlife.
 Whether that be through the early morning raucousness or events like Mardi Gras.

-To help you uncover a different side of the Big Easy, here is our guide on where to stay in New Orleans.
+To help you uncover a different side of the Big Easy, here is our guide to the best hotels in New Orleans by neighborhood.